cubee-cb/vr-p8/README.md

 - rendering triangles
 - get textures from pico-8 (spritesheet and display, map?)
 - a demo game in pico-8 (probably a bad saber remake)

+### thoughts
+- maybe a transform type could be a "space switch", so we can have `world`, `hmd`, `left hand`, `right hand` spaces that transforms can be attached to, so that the pico-8 update rate doesn't cause controller tracking to feel juddery in-world.
+    - i.e. you would change render space to left controller, place the verts for the hand, then it'll render on the hand regardless of if the transform buffer is updated or not.

 ## ...why?
 idk i feel like it would be funny to play pico-8 with my pico 4.